ThibautSF/ParadoxosModManager/README.md

 * [GROSJEAN Nicolas (alias Mouchi)](https://github.com/NicolasGrosjean) : Contributor

 ### Contact (suggestions, reports...)
-**For a bug report : Add all informations you can add (OS, java version, image(s), file “DebugLog.txt”...)**
+**For a bug report : Add all information you can add (OS, java version, image(s), file “DebugLog.txt”...)**
-* Use one of the presentation thread on the paradoxplazza forum
+* Use one of the presentation threads on the paradoxplaza forum
 * Open an [issue thread](https://github.com/ThibautSF/ParadoxosModManager/issues)